Wednesday, March 21, 2012

 Here is the 1st draft of our Film Noir production.
 Due to audience feedback we are going to change and add several things;

-- take away the audio from the opening scene and replace with a voiceover
+- take away the audio from the opening scene and replace with a voiceover- add in Film Noir styled music to the opening

 - add a title sequence when the detectives are walking down the street